 Your business can’t get away from it: operating ethically and taking your environmental impact into account is becoming more and more important to your customers.

-Consumers and businesses increasingly take into account green credentials when deciding who they will do business with, so it’s great marketing if you communicate what you’re doing about it effectively.
+Consumers and businesses increasingly consider green credentials when deciding who they will do business with, so it’s great marketing if you communicate what you’re doing about it effectively.

 This is especially relevant in the business-to-business (B2B) world, where it could damage reputation to be seen dealing with an unethical company.